 Rhodiola Rosea Benefits – How does it Work?

 In addition to the well known advantages mentioned above, rhodiola has been found to have a lot of other health benefits.

 - Immune System Stimulant

-The 3 neurotransmitters most directly related to issues with depression are Dopamine, Seratonin, and Norepinephrine.
+The 3 neurotransmitters most directly related to issues with depression are dopamine, serotonin, and norepinephrine.

-The predominant theory right now is that Rhodiola helps reduce symptoms of depression by boosting levels of all 3 of these key neurotransmitters.
+The predominant theory right now is that rhodiola helps reduce symptoms of depression by optimizing all 3 of these key neurotransmitters.

 Then of course, there’s the potential for therapeutic applications.
 Rhodiola is being studied for its’ ability to treat:

 - Cerebrovascular Disease

 Rhodiola contains a host of phytonutrients like flavonoids, tannins, terpenoids, and sterols; which may explain why it’s so good for us.